 A candidate applying for the scholarship from KIT Scholarship Fund must:

-- This scholarship opportunity is open to candidates the countries mentioned above
+- This scholarship opportunity is open to candidates of the countries mentioned above

 - Have been unconditionally admitted to a KIT for the Master of Public Health or Master in International Health.
 This means that the candidate must have met all the academic and administrative requirements set by KIT Royal Tropical.